trottar/scrivener-latex/PhDThesis.md

  \hfill

-The inception of QCD can be traced back to the early 1970s \cite{gross_50_2023}, and the preceding decades had fomented countless questions on the nature of the quantum realm.
+The inception of QCD can be traced back to the early 1970s [\cite{gross_50_2023}], and the preceding decades had fomented countless questions on the nature of the quantum realm.
 Starting with the discovery of the neutron in 1932 and coming to a front with the Quark Model, a fervent quest began to comprehend the fundamental nature of these fundamental particles.
 In this intellectual crucible, Murray Gell-Mann and Harald Fritzsch laid the foundation for QCD, introducing a novel paradigm that transcended the established quark model.

 In 1973, Gell-Mann and Fritzsch's seminal work heralded the emergence of QCD as a theoretical framework to understand the dynamics of quarks and gluons, the building blocks of hadronic matter.
 The formalism they proposed was rooted in the concept of color charge, a property distinct from the familiar electric charge, illustrating the intricate interplay of three colors—red, green, and blue—in the strong force interactions.
 This profound departure from the prevailing quantum field theories marked a shift in comprehending the strong nuclear force, laying the groundwork for a comprehensive understanding of the behavior of quarks and gluons within hadrons.

 A pivotal moment in the QCD narrative unfolded in 1977 when David Politzer, Frank Wilczek, and David Gross independently discovered asymptotic freedom—an extraordinary property of the strong force.
 Asymptotic freedom revealed that quarks and gluons, under extreme conditions of high energy, behave as nearly free particles, exhibiting weak interactions and allowing for perturbative calculations.
 This groundbreaking revelation dismantled the conventional wisdom that had considered quarks as perpetually confined entities within hadrons, opening a new frontier for theoretical exploration and experimental verification.

-## Theoretical Overview {#Section-1.2}
+\markedsection{Theoretical Overview}{Theoretical Overview}\label{Chapter-1-1}

-At its core, QCD is an elaborate framework built upon the color-field confinement and Dynamical Chiral Symmetry Breaking (DCSB) \cite{horn_pion_2016}\cite{roberts_hadron_2015}\cite{roberts_three_2016}.
+At its core, QCD is an elaborate framework built upon the color-field confinement and Dynamical Chiral Symmetry Breaking (DCSB) [\cite{horn_pion_2016}][\cite{roberts_hadron_2015}][\cite{roberts_three_2016}].
 There is a consistency in QCD among a wide range of energies (0 < E < 8 TeV), which makes it the only true field theory and not an effective one.
-This means it can be wholly described non-perturbatively a priori.
+This means it can be wholly described non-perturbatively $\emph{a priori}$.

 Color charge, distinct from the familiar electric charge, gave rise to a trinity of colors—red, green, and blue—defining the quantum chromodynamic landscape.
 The theoretical underpinning of this color charge relies on the elegant machinery of non-abelian gauge symmetry, specifically SU(3) group symmetry.
 This mathematical framework enables the description of gluons as force carriers, mediating the interactions between quarks with their color-changing attributes.
 The intricate dance of color charges and gluons forms the crux of QCD, providing a theoretical edifice that successfully explains the behavior of quarks within hadrons.

 Confinement, a phenomenon unique to the strong force, underscores the complexity of QCD.
 Quarks and gluons, when isolated, are never found as free particles in nature.
 Instead, they are perpetually confined within hadrons, such as protons and neutrons, and can never be observed in isolation.
 Confinement is a hypothesis consistent with empirical data and does not fall out of the mathematics of non-abelian gauge symmetry.

 These intricacies in the theoretical framework of QCD extend beyond the confinement of quarks and gluons within hadrons.
-Perturbative QCD (pQCD) comes to the fore in high-energy regimes where the interactions between quarks and gluons can be treated as weak.
-This transition from non-perturbative to perturbative regimes, known as asymptotic freedom, is a defining feature of QCD and provides a crucial link between theoretical formulations and experimental observations (more on this in the following sections).
+Perturbative QCD (pQCD) comes to the forefront in high-energy regimes where the interactions between quarks and gluons can be treated as weak.
+This transition from non-perturbative to perturbative regimes, known as asymptotic freedom, is a defining feature of QCD and provides a crucial link between theoretical formulations and experimental observations.

 ### Emergent Hadron Mass

 In high-energy particle physics, such as those experiments performed at the Large Hadron Collider (LHC), the perturbative regime of QCD is primarily used to understand these reactions.
 At this energy scale, particle mass is understood to be generated by the spontaneous breaking of symmetry via the Higgs mechanism.
-However, if one steps back to the non-perturbative regime,  there seems to be another mass generator, Emergent Hadron Mass (EHM) \cite{cheng_baryon_2024}.
+However, if one steps back to the non-perturbative regime,  there seems to be another mass generator, Emergent Hadron Mass (EHM) [\cite{cheng_baryon_2024}].

 The essence of EHM lies in the fascinating dynamics of quark-gluon interactions within the quantum chromodynamic milieu.
 As quarks move within the confines of hadrons, their interactions with gluons generate a complex and dynamic environment.
 These interactions contribute to the effective mass of the composite hadron.
 In particular through another spontaneously broken symmetry.
 DCSB emerges as a pivotal player in the narrative of EHM.

  Within QCD, chiral symmetry is a fundamental symmetry that relates different states of quarks (e.g., pions and kaons) through transformations that preserve chirality.
-In the chiral limit\footnote{The Higgs mechanism contributions are ignored; thus, in pQCD, no distinction is made between positive and negative helicity during strong interactions. } such states of quarks, where the lightest mesons (pions and kaons) can now be viewed in the schema of pseudoscalar mesons, act as Nambu-Goldstone (NG) bosons \cite{munczek_dynamical_1995}\cite{aguilar_pion_2019}.
+In the chiral limit\footnote{The Higgs mechanism contributions are ignored; thus, in pQCD, no distinction is made between positive and negative helicity during strong interactions. } such states of quarks, where the lightest mesons (pions and kaons) can now be viewed in the schema of pseudoscalar mesons, act as Nambu-Goldstone (NG) bosons [\cite{munczek_dynamical_1995}][\cite{aguilar_pion_2019}].
 However, this symmetry must be broken because of a litany of results not seen in nature.
 For instance, such a symmetry would require the pion to have a symmetric scalar meson partner of equal mass.
 Thus, the strong force interactions between quarks and gluons in the quantum vacuum lead to the spontaneous breaking of chiral symmetry.
 This breaking results in the generation of constituent quark masses, contributing significantly to the overall mass of hadrons.

 \input{figures/texs/fig:1-1_dressquarkmass.tex}

-The consequences of DCSB are profound as it not only explains the large effective mass of the quarks described in QCD Lagrangian but also causes the pion’s peculiarly small mass.
+The consequences of DCSB are profound as it not only explains the large effective mass of the quarks described in the QCD Lagrangian but also causes the pion’s peculiarly small mass.
 A component of the dressed-quark propagator, $S(p)$, is the quark-mass function, $M(p)$, which is a fundamental representation of DCSB

 \begin{equation}
 	S(p)=[i\gamma\cdot pA(p^2)+B(p^2)]^{-1}=\frac{Z(p^2)}{[i\gamma\cdot p+M(p^2)]}
   \label{eq:dressed_q_prop}
 \end{equation}

 \noindent The interaction energy between quarks in these light mesons cancels out their masses exactly, which results in the NG boson behavior of the pion.
-This can be seen in figure \ref{fig:1-1_dressquarkmass}, whereas momentum decreases, the current-quark of pQCD evolves into a constituent quark.
+This can be seen in figure \ref{fig:1-1_dressquarkmass}, where as momentum decreases, the current-quark of pQCD evolves into a constituent quark.
 This physically happens through a low-momentum gluon cloud, which shrouds the current quark, resulting in its constituent counterpart.

 It is essential to emphasize the differences between the spontaneous symmetry breaking of the Higgs mechanism and DCSB.
 DCSB is a non-perturbative feature of QCD, which, in essence, generates mass from nothing.
 The keyword in DCSB is dynamical, as the properties of DCSB are inherent through the quantization of classical fields for massless quarks and gluons.
 Quantum mechanics holds distributions of charge, mass, and number of particles as fixed characteristics.
 This changes when it becomes a relativistic theory where measurements are now dependent on the wavelength of the probe used.
 Confinement only becomes necessary at a particular mass scale due to the renormalization of divergences.
 The emergence of this mass scale is believed to be connected to DCSB and, thus, EHM.